-- Have a spare key and car keys, if possible, give a copy of these to a trusted person but ensure you can get to these quickly.
-Keep your emergency essentials for you and your children with you. - Plan to leave at a time you know your partner will not be around, such as the between time they are at work.
-If you collect or drop the children to school, make the school aware of what is happening, and they will support you in ensuring the perpetrator doesn't know any information you do not wish to share. - Think about relocating to a place they cannot find you, so you have time to prepare, because it is normally advised that victims do not stay in the area where the abuse has happened.
-This is to reduce the risk factors.
+• Have a spare key and car keys, if possible give a copy of these to a trusted person but ensure you can get to these quickly.
+Keep your emergency essentials for you and your children with you.

+• Plan to leave at a time you know your partner won't be around, such as the between time he is at work.
+If you collect or drop the children to school, make the school aware of what is happening and they will support you in ensuring the perpetrator doesn't know any information you do not wish to share.

-5.4 Staying safe after leaving:
+3.4 Staying safe after leaving: